Some children are more vulnerable to noise than others

 Technical Sales Manager, Adapteo Finland

-Continuous development of the modules’ technology
+Continuous development of the buildings’ technology